gtim/chessdriller/random-ideas.md

 ## Random future thoughts

-* animation feedback on: correct/wrong move, variation done, entire variation correct
+* animation feedback on
+    - correct move: little star?
         - different-sized feedback depending on whether move was due or not (e.g. big star, small star)
-* keep W/B rep on the same study page, just distinguish them through board orientation. also force going through one color first, before switching to the other.
+        - (or simply no feedback if move was not due)
+    - wrong move: board/piece shake, flash background red?
+    - variation done, entire variation correct
+    - turning the board: actually turn the board?
 * pretend that there's no due moves if number of moves is <10 and another one will be due in a couple minutes
 * identify leeches (keep count of lapses?)
 * incorrect answer decreases move ease, but when to increase?